-Our youngest children are cared for in the first floor Nursery.
+Our youngest children are cared for in the first-floor Nursery.
 Here we create a warm, accepting atmosphere where trust is formed, helping our tiny ones to be comfortable and happy.
 Children will have time for exploration and plenty of cuddling.
-We have two rooms available for our growing needs, one for more active babies and the other for quiet time.
-If your baby or toddler needs you to stay for a few minutes or the entire service, you are most welcome.
-Parents are asked to sign-out a pager from the Information Desk.
+Parents are asked to leave a cell number at the Information Desk.
 If a child is unhappy and cannot be comforted in a reasonable period of time, you will be contacted.
-Another option is for parents and babies to view the service on the monitor in the Daisy Bingham Room (located in the basement of the Sanctuary).
+Another option is for parents and babies to view the service in the Cry Room, directly across from the Nursery.

-Becoming comfortable with the church, their caregivers and peers is the goal for these youngsters.
-A warm, loving staff helps our little ones transition from home to church.
+A warm, loving year-round staff helps our little ones transition from home to church.
 Children will have lots of time for free play.
-World of Wonder, a simple curriculum with monthly themes, helps them explore a preschooler’s world through stories, finger plays, art materials, movement and music.
-A snack and chalice ritual are also part of the program.
-Parents are encouraged to stay with their child until they feel comfortable in this setting.
+Though this is primarily play time, it includes World of Wonder, a take-home program with monthly themes that helps them explore their world through stories, art, movement and music.
+Parents are welcome to stay with their child until they feel comfortable in this setting.

-Our Houses, Our Homes is a curriculum designed to help Kindergarteners feel at home in the world.
-It includes the concepts of birth and death, and being comfortable with one’s body.
-Christmas is the time for building a stable for Jesus’ birth and reenacting the nativity.
-By exploring being at home in their church, building a home for something small and a special house for themselves, we hope children will experience the spirituality of family and a larger understanding of community.
+Our Houses, Our Homes is a curriculum designed to help Kindergartners feel at home in the world.
+It explores the concepts of birth and death that are presented with age-appropriate learning experiences that include a visit from a pregnant mom to hear a baby’s heartbeat, watching the journey of a butterfly from its beginnings as a caterpillar, and a visit to Lone Fir Cemetery to honor the full cycle of life.
+There is also an opportunity to create a village of houses in which the children get to paint and decorate large boxes that become their homes for a few Sundays during the year.
+By exploring being at home in their church, we hope children will experience the spirituality of family and a larger understanding of community.
 Parents provide essential support by assisting in the classroom throughout the year for this very labor intensive, but very fun, curriculum.

 1st & 2nd Graders

-Free to Believe is an experiential program designed to nurture the emotional,social,and spiritual life of our 6- and 7-year-olds.
-The first two-thirds of Free to Believe uses the Unitarian Universalist principles as starting points for exploring values, beliefs, and what it means to be Unitarian Universalist.
-The last third of the program examines some "big questions" through the perspective of our Unitarian Universalist sources.
+Free to Believe is an experiential program designed to nurture the emotional,social,and spiritual lie of our 6- and 7-year-olds.
+The first two-thirds of the program uses the Unitarian Universalist principles s starting points for exploring values, beliefs, and what it means to be Unitarian Universalist.
+They complete the year by exploring some "big questions" through the perspective of our Unitarian Universalist sources.
 Lessons include experiences that nurture and enrich children's spiritual development, including a variety of meditations, ritual chalice lightings and closings, and opportunities to explore the wonders of nature.
-This curriculum also takes into account different learning styles by including a variety of activities related to many of the different intelligences.
+This curriculum also includes a variety of activities that take into account different learning styles.

 3rd & 4th Graders

 Holidays are the natural, age-old vehicles of religious socialization.
 They help us remember a great person or event.
 They let us give thanks for life's bounty.
 They encourage us to invoke light and gladness for overcoming danger, death and drought.
 The festivities tell a story through experiences far better than words ever can.
-In Holidays and Holy Days, our 3rd and 4th graders not only talk about but actually celebrate holidays and holy days from many religious traditions.
-The holidays celebrated lift up a Unitarian Universalist value or address a universal human response to life.
+In Holidays and Holy Days, our 3rd and 4th graders not only talk about but actually celebrate many religious traditions.
+The holidays celebrated lift up a Unitarian Universalist response to life.

-In the context of holidays children will be introduced to diverse celebrations, including No Ruz (Iranian New Year), Powamu (Hopi bean planting ceremony), and Buddha and his birth.
+In the context of holidays children will be introduced to diverse celebrations, including No Ruz (Iranian New Year), Powamu (Hopi bean planting ceremony), and Buddha's day of birth.
 The spiritual dimension of holidays will be emphasized to give children a chance to examine their own religious beliefs as they look at those of others.